Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Approach

 \subsection{Network Architecture for Action Training}

-We utilize a standard recurrent neural network (RNN) architecture as the backbone for temporal reasoning. \paragraph{Temporal Modeling.} Our temporal model consists of an embedding layer followed by a bi-directional GRU network~\cite{chung2014empirical}.
-The embedding layer comprises a fully connected layer of size N $\times$ $256$ and layer normalization, where \emph{N} depicts the total dimensionality of input features.
-This temporal network has $128$ hidden units.
-We use the same architecture for all experiments, adapting the input dimensionality by the visual cue size, for the sake of comparing various cue-combinations. \paragraph{Attention Layers.} We use the recently proposed self-attention mechanism \cite{lin2017structured} to process the output from the GRU network.
-Self-attention mechanism allows us to encode the arbitrary size GRU outputs to a fixed sized output.
-In particular, given a sequence of GRU outputs $S =\{s_{1}, s_{2}, \dots, s_{t}\}$ where $s_{n} = [\overrightarrow{GRU}(x_{t},s_{t-1}),\overleftarrow{GRU}(x_{t},s_{t-1})]$ (state from both temporal directions of information flow) and $x_{t}$ is the frame at time $t$, we compute the attention matrix $A$ with $A=softmax(W_{s2}tanh(W_{s1}S^{T}))$.
-Here, $W_{s2} \in R^{256 \times 100}$ and $W_{s1} \in R^{100 \times 3}$ denotes weight matrices while attention matrix, $A \in R^{3 \times T}$.
-Using $A$ we can effectively embed the given states $S$ to fixed length by: $E=AS$.
-Self attention mechanism is followed by two fully connected layers.
+We utilize a standard recurrent neural network (RNN) architecture as the backbone for temporal modeling.

+\textbf{Temporal modeling.} Figure~\ref{fig:tm} shows our model.
+The temporal model consists of an embedding layer followed by a bi-directional GRU network~\cite{chung2014empirical}.
+The embedding layer comprises a fully connected layer of size N $\times$ $256$ and layer normalization, where \emph{N} denotes the total dimensionality of all the visual cue input features.
+Our bi-directional GRU has $128$ hidden units.
+We use the same architecture for all experiments, adapting the input dimensionality by the visual cue size, for the sake of comparing various cue-combinations.

+\textbf{Attention layers.} We employ the recently proposed self-attention mechanism of \cite{lin2017structured} to process the outputs of the GRU network.
+In particular, given a sequence of frame features $X=\{x_1, x_2, \dots, x_{n}\}$ with a length of $n$, we first compute GRU outputs ${\bf S} =\{s_{1}, s_{2}, \dots, s_{n}\}$, $S \in R^{n \times 2u}$, where $u$ represents the number of hidden units at GRU and $s_{t}$ is the concatenation of forward and backward GRU state vectors at time $t$.
+Formally we can write it as in the following:

+where $x_{t} \in R^u$ is the frame features at time $t$.
+Note that $s_{t}$ contains information which is computed via information flow in forward and backward directions in time.
+After obtaining the state matrix $S$, we then compute the attention matrix ${\bf A} \in R^{r \times n}$.
+Formally:

+where ${\bf W_{s1}} \in R^{h \times 2u}$ and ${\bf W_{s2}} \in R^{r \times h}$ denote weight matrices. $h$ and $r$ are hyperparameters that represent the number of hidden units and the number of attention heads, respectively.
+Each attention head enables the model to focus on different parts of the video.
+We choose $r=3$ and $h=100$ based on cross-validation and we use these values for all the experiments.
+After obtaining the attention matrix $A$, we can use it to embed the given state matrix into a fixed-size vector:

+Finally, we flatten the matrix $E$ into a vector to obtain our video representation.
+Note that the embedding dimension is independent of the size of the sequence and allows us to represent videos of arbitrary size in a fixed-sized vector.
+As in~\cite{lin2017structured}, a naive implementation of this attention mechanism results in a model in which all attention heads are focusing on the same frame at time $t$ in the sequence.
+To overcome this issue, we use a regularization term to enforce the attention matrix $A$ to focus on different parts of the sequence.
+Lin~\etal~\cite{lin2017structured} show that the dot product of the attention weight matrix and its transpose, subtracted by the identity matrix, can be used as a measure of diversity:

+where ${\bf I}$ is the identity matrix and $F$ indicates the Frobenius norm.
+We add the matrix $P$ to the loss function during training to encourage the diversity of attention weight vectors.